DylanGlass/theHobblinGoblin/private/Sessions/Session1.md

 - Get backstories.
 ## Beginning

-Each of you sit deep in the temperate forest just shy of the small town of [[Mourteen]].
+Each of you sit deep in the temperate forest just shy of the small town of [[mourteen]].
 Before you crackles the last embers of a small fire that eliminates the face of [[eneregMith]], a hardened woodelf and your guide for the trial that lays ahead.
 As he pokes at the embers he looks at each of you in turn...
 DESCRIBE CHARACTERS...
 EXPLAIN TASK

 ## Strong start
 > Adventure's crests have been place inside an old dungeon, the players must acquire these crests to pass their final trial and become adventurers.